AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

     #.
 Enable Policy Based Routing (PBR) is selected.

-      |       i.
-Note PBR Subnet must be a subnet that is in the same AZ as
-                 the primary subnet (Public Subnet where the gateway is launched).
+            i.
+Note PBR Subnet must be a subnet that is in the same AZ as the primary subnet (Public Subnet where the gateway is launched).
 Enter the AWS subnet default gateway for PBR Default Gateway field.
 For example, if PBR Subnet is 172.31.48.0/20, the default Gateway field is 172.31.48.1.

-      |
-      |       ii. (optionally) you can enable NAT Translation Logging to log
-                 every user’s each activity to every server and site.
+            ii. (optionally) you can enable NAT Translation Logging to log every user’s each activity to every server and site.
 This is useful to auditing and compliance.

-|
-|     i.
+            iii.
 Save Template is selected.
-This Template saves you from entering
-       repeated fields if you wish to create more gateways with the same configuration.
+This Template saves you from entering repeated fields if you wish to create more gateways with the same configuration.

 2. Repeat Step 1 to create more gateways with VPN enabled.
 You may select different AZs for the Public Subnet field.